Covid-19 July 2020

-Our website is a resource for the Traditional Music, Song, Dance and Customs of East Anglia, the Eastern regions of the British Isles.
-We promote, research and create projects about traditional music performed in East Anglia in the past as well as looking at how our traditions continue to be passed on into the the 21st Century.
+Our website is a resource for the Traditional Music, Song, Dance and Customs of East Anglia.
+We promote, research and create projects about traditional music performed in East Anglia in the past as well as looking at how our traditions continue into the 21st Century.

 We also present workshops and demonstrations in the wider East Anglian Community, and further afield.
-Find out about our live events, workshops, instrument hire friends scheme and much more by exploring our site.
+Find out about our live events, workshops, instrument hire, and Friends’ scheme and much more by exploring our site.